Living in Huddersfield

 Is Huddersfield a good place to live?

-What schools are in Huddersfield?
+What are the schools in Huddersfield like?

-What is the transport like in Huddersfield?
+What is the average house price in Huddersfield?

 Where does this data come from?